luissimas/zettelkasten/MOCs/LD MOC.md

 [[Encoders and decoders]]

 ## Chapter 5
-Here we were introduced to circuits that can store infomation, these circuits are called [[Sequential circuits|sequential circuits]].
+Here we were introduced to circuits that can store information, these circuits are called [[Sequential circuits|sequential circuits]].
 We also were introduced to the different elements that are used to store information:
 [[Latches]]
 [[Flip-Flops]]
 [[Registers]]